jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 ## User Database Backups

-If the user whitelist stored in the config map has not been kept in synchronisation with what is in the database, it is possible to retrieve an up to date copy from the JupyterHub instance.
+As the recommended procedure is to use the admin page in JupyterHub to manage users, the user whitelist in the config map will usually be empty.
+In this case it is possible to retrieve an up to date copy from the JupyterHub instance.
 This is done by retrieving it from backups which are periodically made from the database.

 To see the list of files in the backups directory, first identify the name of the pod for the JupyterHub instance using ``oc get pods``.